 One evening when we had another family staying with us, my partner took our eldest to football practice as usual.
 This left me with our toddler son and baby daughter to settle for the night.

 So when Karen offered to put my son to bed for me since she was settling her own two kids anyway, I was sceptical.
-I worried that he would cry I wouldn’t be able to go to him because I’d be busy with the baby.
+I worried that he would cry and I wouldn’t be able to go to him because I’d be busy with the baby.

 This was going to be a huge routine shift but I decided it was worth a try so I kissed him goodnight and took the baby off to bed.

-1. Have a consistent bedtime routine
+Prepare your child for sleep with a consistent bedtime routine

 As I lay in my room nursing the baby to sleep, I could hear everything that was happening elsewhere in the house.
 I heard the three little ones getting ready for bed.
 They put their pyjamas on, brushed their teeth and then settled down to listen to stories with Karen.

 We were already in a routine for bedtime which we found really helped us get the little ones off to bed earlier – even though they were not going to sleep independently.

 Even a routine as simple as: